flexbox/mobile-landing/README.md

-# Expo App Landing Page

-> Customizable landing page for your Expo application, built with Expo and React Native Web.

 ![Expo App Langin page OG](./public/@og-image.png)

 ## About

 weshipit.today is a French-based React Native engineering and consulting company.
 You don’t have time to learn all the details of mobile app development?
-Let’s build together and **book a call with us: [weshipit.today](https://weshipit.today/)**.
+Let’s build together and **book a call with us [weshipit.today](https://weshipit.today/)**.

 ### Why this project?